tmarkec/take_a_hike/TESTING.md

 | Status | **Home Page**
 |:-------:|:--------|
-| &check; | User can get more insight about the author/owner through brief text, picture and
+| &check; | Users can get more insight about the author/owner through brief text, pictures and

 | Status | **Blog Page**
 |:-------:|:--------|
 | &check; | Shows the blog posts paginated by 6 posts and the prev/next button works as expected
-| &check; | Clicking on the post title user is redirected to single post page
+| &check; | Clicking on the post title user is redirected to a single post page

 | Status | **Single post Page**